-Apprenticeships are a great way to provide sustainable training to your workforce.
-They are a cost effective way to upskill your existing staff or grow your workforce by recruiting enthusiastic new employees into your business.
+There are plenty of business benefits of apprenticeships!
+They’re a great way to provide sustainable training to your workforce and are a cost effective way to up-skill your existing staff.
+You can also use them to grow your workforce by recruiting enthusiastic new employees into your business.

 What are the benefits to your business?

 - Apprenticeships can help you plan for the future and fill skills shortages in your industry.
 Research has shown that 25% of former apprentices are promoted within 12 months of finishing their qualification*

 - High quality, sector specific-training relevant to your business

 - Your staff can progress on to further qualifications at higher levels helping to promote growth in your business

 - Your team member will gain a nationally recognised qualification to improve their knowledge in your sector